tigattack/nut-docker/README.md

 ### Device Mode

-A batter choice than privileged mode is to pass just the individual devices into the container.
+A better choice than privileged mode is to pass just the individual devices into the container.

 This can be done by passing `--device` and `--device-cgroup-rule` commands to Docker.